-As a professional investor, one of your goals should be making a good profit using as little of your own money as possible to get your returns back in the fastest time possible thereby increasing your rate of return.
+As professional investors, our objective is to make a good profit using as little of our own money as possible and get our returns back in the fastest time possible to increase our rate of return.

 A double closing, sometimes called simultaneous closing, is a back to back real estate transaction purchase and sale of a property involving three parties: